a Obsidian

 Bullets are just markdown bullets.
 There's no block-level addressability without plugins, no first-class slash command for blocks, no real outliner mode.
 Power users install the Outliner plugin, but it's a bolt-on — fold-state, drag-handles and keyboard chords feel grafted.

-Sync is a paid black box.
+Built-in sync is a paid black box.

 Closed source.